thomasbattram/thesis/index/thesis.utf8.md

     (\#eq:r-squared)
 \end{equation}

 We identified traits for which r^2^ values might be inflated.
 For each EWAS the estimated r^2^ values were summed and these values were transformed to approximate a normal distribution.
-Then a z-test was performed to assess which sum of r^2^ values were greater than the mean sum of r^2^ values.
+Then a z-test was performed to assess for which studies the sum of r^2^ values were greater than the mean of summed r^2^ values across all studies.
 From the z-test, those with a FDR-corrected P-value of less than 0.05 were labelled as having inflated r^2^ values.

 ### Identifying faulty probes {#identifying-faulty-probes}
 By far the most common method to measure DNA methylation across the studies in The EWAS Catalog is using the Illumina Infinium HumanMethylation450 Beadchip.
-Since its development, the array has been extensively characterised [@Price2018; @Forest2018; @Jaffe2014; @Zhou2017] and it was found that not all probes map just to the CpG they were designed to bind to.
-Some probes map to SNPs, others are non-specific and some are prone to cross-hybridisation.
-We assigned probes to be 'potentially faulty' if they were characterised as such by Zhou et al. [@Zhou2017].
+Since its development, the array has been extensively characterised [@Price2018; @Forest2018; @Jaffe2014; @Zhou2017] and it was found not all probes measure DNA methylation reliably.
+Some probes map to CpG sites that are influenced by SNPs, others are non-specific and some are prone to cross-hybridisation.
+Probes were assigned to be 'potentially faulty' if they were characterised as such by Zhou et al. [@Zhou2017].

 ### Replication {#replication-methods-04}
-An association (at P<1x10^-7^) was deemed to be replicated if it had been identified by another study at P < 1x10^-4^.
+A study-wide significant association (P<1x10^-7^) was deemed to be replicated if it had been identified by another study at P<1x10^-4^.
+It should be re-iterated that the published data collected for The EWAS Catalog was scraped from the articles themselves and there is heterogeneity in reporting of EWAS associations.
+Therefore, many studies would not have reported any results with a P-value lower than the conventional EWAS P-value threshold (P<1x10^-7^), making power a key limitation to attempts to assess replication.
 We assessed replicability of EWAS within the database in two separate ways.
 Firstly, replication within studies is recorded in the EWAS Catalog, thus we simply performed a lookup for any studies that performed a replication or meta-analysed discovery and replication datasets.
 Secondly, we performed a lookup of results for any traits for which multiple EWAS had been conducted.

-The Catalog also contains results from studies that have uploaded their data to GEO as well as results from the re-analysis of that data performed by The EWAS Catalog team.
+The Catalog also contains results from studies that have uploaded their data to GEO as well as results from the re-analysis of that data (details in __Section \@ref(new-ewas-03)__).
 These re-analyses adjusted for 20 surrogate variables only as many studies did not provide a complete set of covariates to GEO.
-We performed a lookup of results found in the original EWAS in the re-analysed data.
+A lookup in the re-analysed data for results found in the original EWAS was performed.

 ### Selecting data to assess DNA methylation characteristics
 Before further analyses, all potentially faulty probes and probes that mapped to sex chromomsomes were removed, studies with likely inflated r^2^ values were excluded, and studies for which re-analysis of the data replicated less than 10% of the findings were removed.

 ### DNA methylation characteristics
 The relationship between heritability, variability and average level of DNA methylation at each CpG site and EWAS effect size was assessed.
-To allow this across traits, we standardised beta coefficients, $\beta_{standard}$, like so,
+To allow this across traits, beta coefficients were standardised, $\beta_{standard}$, like so,

 \begin{equation}
     \beta_{standard} = \frac{\beta\sigma(x)} {\sigma(y)}
     (\#eq:standardised-beta-coeffs)
 \end{equation}

+where $\beta$ = beta coefficient, $\sigma(x)$ = the standard deviation of $x$, $\sigma(y)$ = the standard deviation of $y$.
 As individual participant data were not available to us, the variance in DNA methylation sites was approximated by the variance in DNA methylation at sites as supplied by the GoDMC [@Min2020] and the trait variance was estimated by rearranging equation \@ref(eq:r-squared-from-beta) depending on whether DNA methylation was the independent ($x$) or dependent ($y$) variable in the model.

 \begin{equation}
 	r^2 = \frac{\beta^2\sigma^2(x)} {\sigma^2(y)}